Cream of Cauliflower Soup

 - Salt and freshly ground pepper to taste

-- Chopped fresh herbs (choose from among parsley,
+- 1/4 cup chopped fresh herbs (choose from among parsley,

 Heat the oil in a soup pot and add the onion.
 Sauté over medium-low heat until translucent.
 Add the garlic and continue to sauté until both are golden.